 Puttana or Puttanesca?

 I have to say, these feel like weak explanations all created by some guy who got caught seeing a prostitute by his wife.
-Imagine the guy talking to his wife, "I swear, I never would have gone into the whore's house, but sweetheart the smell of the sauce was unbelievable.
+Imagine the guy talking to his wife, "I swear, I never would have gone into the woman's house, but sweetheart the smell of the sauce was unbelievable.
 Once I was in there what was I going to do, insult her?"
 It just doesn't add up to me.

 Ingredients Notes and Substitutions

-Crushed Red Pepper.
+- Crushed Red Pepper.
 You could substitute a teaspoon of calabrian peppers.
 Either will spice up your dish.

-Anchovies.
+- Anchovies.
 These are a necessary part of the recipe!
 BUT if you have to leave them out, you can.

 Pro-Tips

-FAQs
+Recipe FAQs

 No. You will taste the salt and it will make the sauce a little more savory.
 The capers and the anchovies will only accentuate the tomato flavor in the pasta.